Graphical Models for Discrete and Continuous Data: Introduction

-We make two main contributions in this paper: \begin{itemize} \item We formulate a general framework for undirected graphical models that both encompasses previously studied and new models for continuous, discrete, and combined data types. \item We show that maximum likelihood is based on a convex and smooth optimization function and provides consistent estimation and inference for the model parameters in the framework. \end{itemize}
+We make three main contributions in this paper: \begin{itemize} \item We formulate a general framework for undirected graphical models that both encompasses previously studied and new models for continuous, discrete, and combined data types. \item We show that maximum likelihood is based on a convex and smooth optimization function and provides consistent estimation and inference for the model parameters in the framework. \item We establish a sampling-based approximation algorithm for computing the maximum likelihood estimator. \end{itemize}

 Let us have a glance at the framework.
 For this, we start with the Gaussian densities~\eqref{gaussian}.
 Our first observation is that $-\datav\tp\Sigma^{-1}\datav/2=-\inprodtr{\Sigma^{-1}}{\datav\datav\tp/2},$ where $\inprodtr{\cdot}{\cdot}$ is the trace inner product.
 This formulation looks ``somewhat less revealing''~\cite[Page~125]{Eaton07} on first sight, but it has two conceptual advantages.
 First, we argue that writing the parameters and the data as algebraic duals of each other makes their relationship more symmetric.
 Second, we argue that it is a good starting point for generalizations.
 For this, we take the viewpoint that the exponents in the densities are linear functions of the matrix $\datav\datav\tp/2,$ and then replace this matrix by a general matrix-valued function~\Tdatap\ of \datav.
 Our second observation is that the fundamental quantity in the family of Gaussian graphical models is the inverse covariance matrix~$\Sigma^{-1}$ rather than the covariance matrix~$\Sigma$ itself.
 This suggests a reparametrization of the model using the matrix~$\Sigma^{-1},$ which is then replaced by a general matrix~\matrix.
 This subtlety is important: as we will see later, the matrix~\matrix\ contains all information about the dependence structure of~\data, while the equality of $\matrix^{-1}$ and the covariance matrix is a mere coincidence in the Gaussian case.
 With these two observations in mind, and denoting the log-normalization by $\normtotal(\matrix)$, with $\normtotal(\matrix)=\log((2\pi)^{p}|\matrix^{-1}|)/2$ in the Gaussian case, we can then generalize the densities~\eqref{gaussian} to